baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 Today, March 15, 2024, I spent my last day in Autoliv.
 I went to the Vårgårda office to meet my colleagues from research and gave everyone thanks.
 In return, I also got a lot of compliments.
-Oh, and there's some depth estimation project where my input was appreciated.
+Oh, and there's some project where my input was appreciated.

 <!-- more -->

 Thinking about it, my contract lasted for 1 year and 10 months.
 And I thought it would be nice to look back at the things I've done with the team.

-## Documentation Hub

-In the team, we generate our documentation using automated tools.
-Each programming language however has their own tooling around documentation.
-For example, we have mkdocs/Sphinx for Python, Dokka for kotlin, etc. Each project generates their documentation, then send its documentation to the **Documentation Hub**.

-To make it easier for people to integrate their documentation to the hub, I created an Azure Pipeline Template to allow people to add the process to their CI pipeline.
-The page for the **Documentation Hub** is actually public, but I am not sure if I am allowed to share it.
-Though there's not much to get there as the private information and keys requires an Autoliv account.

-## Autoliv Connected Services Platform
+## Software Services

-The Autoliv Connected Services Platform is a service that existed before I came in.
-However, it was more of a POC rather than a production ready system.
-After I came in, we came to a conclusion that we had to rework the system.

-Now that I'm leaving, the system is ready for production and its iOS application is in Apple test flight.
-I won't go through the details but below is a summary of the things I contributed to the system.
+A lot of the things we did in research are software driven, without going to details of the services, here are the things I added to those services.

 *   Database Migrations, Proper Indexing and Constraints
 *   RESTful APIs
 *   Kotlin Multiplatform SDK for iOS/Android
-*   Android Demo Application
+*   Android Application
 *   ServiceNow and Azure AD Integration (OpenIDC)
 *   Pre-commit and CI Pipelines
+*   Reusable CI Templates
+*   Automated Documentations
 *   Full Unit and Integration Test Suite via Docker Compose
-*   Autoliv Security Approval
+*   Security Review
 *   Data Migration Script

-In the end, I am happy to see that everything is sorted out before I leave and that the application will be ready to go prime time.

-## E-Safe Pre-Study
+## E-Safe Pre-Study and Other Research

 Electric powered mobility solutions has been gaining popularity.
 After coming to Autoliv, I had to work on a research project for Vinnova.
 The paper is